September 18, 2023

 - 4 large eggs, room temperature (separated)

-- 1½ tablespoons fresh lemon zest (1 large lemon)
+- 1½ tablespoons of fresh lemon zest (1 large lemon)

-- 1¾ cup whole milk, room temperature
+- 1¾ cups of whole milk, room temperature

 VINEGAR: You can omit the white vinegar, but it helps to stabilize the egg whites.

-How to Make This Lemon Custard Cake Recipe
+How To Make This Lemon Custard Cake Recipe

 OUR RECIPE DEVELOPER SAYS